jim-collier/x9git/README.md

 Git has about 82 porcelain commands.

-Gitsby has 7, or 16 counting subcommands.
+Gitsby has 7.
+(Or 16 total when counting subcommands.)

-> *Granted, this comparison doesn't hit super hard, when only about 1/5th of git users interact with bare `git` on a daily basis - as it's integrated into IDEs, CI/CD pipelines, AI coding agents, etc.*

-Gitsby shrinks Git's command set by:
+How Gitsby shrinks Git's command set:

-- Applying an "opinionated" workflow, and ignoring the myriad other ways of doing the same thing.
+- By applying an "opinionated" workflow, and ignoring the myriad other ways of doing the same thing.

 - By acknowledging that (arguably) some 90% of Git's complexity is devoted to covering about 10% of edge use-cases, and purposely ignoring most of them.
 (That is to say, not pretending they never happen - just not trying to be the tool to solve them if and when they arise.)